-It really is a question of whether we can put confidence in the reforms in Afghanistan that can really bring in all sectors of Afghanistan for security and economic prosperity.
+It really is a question of whether we can put confidence in the reforms in Afghanistan that can really bring in all sectors of Afghanistan forms in the sectors of Afghanistan forms.

+ghanistan for security and economic prosperity.

 So I thank all three of you again for your testimony.
 I can assure you it has had an impact on our committee.